micropython/micropython/docs/library/rp2.pio.rst

     Pull a word from the state machine's RX FIFO.

+    If the FIFO is empty, it blocks until data arrives (i.e. the state machine pushes a word).

     The value is shifted right by *shift* bits before returning, i.e. the return value is ``word >> shift``.

 .. method:: state_machine.put(value, shift=0)

     Push a word onto the state machine's TX FIFO.

+    If the FIFO is full, it blocks until there is space (i.e. the state machine pulls a word).

     The value is first shifted left by *shift* bits, i.e. the state machine receives ``value << shift``.

+.. method:: state_machine.rx_fifo()

+    Returns the number of words in the state machine's RX FIFO.
+A value of 0 indicates the FIFO is empty.

+    Useful for checking if data is waiting to be read, before calling `state_machine.get()`.

+.. method:: state_machine.tx_fifo()

+    Returns the number of words in the state machine's TX FIFO.
+A value of 0 indicates the FIFO is empty.

+    Useful for checking if there is space to push another word using `state_machine.put()`.

 .. method:: state_machine.irq(handler=None, trigger=0|1, hard=False)